johnground/cyberfox2077/Module6-README.md

    **Hypervisor IP Address**

-      Enter the IP Address of the Server you are going to provision, if you are virtual we have hardcoded the IP address to `172.16.2.2` if you are are at PurpleForge, you can use the ipaddress issued to you by the TurboRook Provisioning Solutiomn.
+   Enter the IP Address of the Server you are going to provision, if you are virtual we have hardcoded the IP address to `172.16.2.2` if you are are at PurpleForge, you can use the ipaddress issued to you by the TurboRook Provisioning Solution.

    **Hypervisor Username**

-      Enter the Username for the Existing ESXi: root
+   Enter the Username for the Existing ESXi:
+   `root`

    **Hypervisor Password**

    Enter the Password for the Existing ESXi:
-      M@sterpassword123
+   `M@sterpassword123`

 ![Hypervisor Information](http://cyberfox:8080/img/openCTI/15.%20Hypervisor%20information.png)

    Below the Hypervisor password, click the `Get ESXi Hardware Information` to validate the login credentials and grab the info from ESXi

    The rest of the options below are optional and you do not need to fill them in

-   Scroll down and click the toggle to turn off `Run Eclypsium Scan` and `Wipe Disk Partitions before Deploying Operating Systems`
+   Scroll down and click the toggle to turn off `Run Eclypsium Scan` and
+   `Wipe Disk Partitions before Deploying Operating Systems`

    These are on by default but cannot be run against existing ESXi hypervisors.

 ![Eclypsium and Wipe Off](http://cyberfox:8080/img/openCTI/17.%20eclypandwipe%20off.png)